 code will be used by the Application for further negotiation.

-Please note that if everything is done properly this would be the last instance where the User would need to manually interfere to authorise the Application to act on behalf of him/her to access the protected data at Service provider.
+Please note that if everything is done properly this would be the last instance where the User would need to manually interfere to authorize the Application to act on behalf of him/her to access the protected data at Service provider.

 From this point on the Application and Service are negotiating the connection terms and establishing the rules.